Minecraft: What Does Outdated Client Mean?

 Once that’s selected, just click on “Create”.
 Now, you can select this new version of the game and connect to that server!

-That's all you need to know about what outdated client means in Minecraft.
-For more on Minecraft, head over to the game's hub page!
+That's all you need to know about what an outdated client means in Minecraft and how you can fix it no matter what platform you're playing on or the version you're playing.
+For more on Minecraft, head over to our MC guides hub page!